econoalchemist/Foundation-Passport/07 Testing Backups.md

 ![](assets/passport99.jpg)

 Once you have verified that your seed words are notated correctly, ensure that the passphrase you have notated works as well.
-You want to compare the fingerprint you have written down to the one displayed on your Pasport after applying the passphrase.
+You want to compare the fingerprint you have written down to the one displayed on your Passport after applying the passphrase.

 Navigate to `Settings` > `Advanced` > `Passphrase` > `Set Passphrase`.